How to make great employees stay at your organization

 So what is active listening?
 It’s a practice of listening that keeps you engaged in your conversation.
 It is the process of truly listening while someone speaks, paraphrasing and validating what they’ve said, withholding judgment and advice, continuing to ask good questions, and making a conscious effort to understand the complete message.
 Really, it should just be called listening, because if you’re not actively listening, you’re not really listening at all.

-So many high performers tell me that they ended up jumping ship because no one listened to them, even though they tried to ask for support and give feedback.
-Don’t be that leader!
+So many high performers tell me that they end up jumping ship because no one listened to them, even though they tried to ask for support and give feedback

 Previous